m2osw/snapwebsites/snaplistd/README.md

-The `journallist` backend is expected to run on every single middle computer (i.e. computers running List Plugin) and gather the journal data that needs to be sent to the `snaplistd` deamons.
+The `journallist` backend is expected to run on every single middle computer (i.e. computers running List Plugin) and gather the journal data that needs to be sent to the `snaplistd` daemons.

 This process constantly runs and expects to receive a UDP PING event once in a while to be awaken about having work to do.
 The `snap_child` process